 “Is it really okay?”
 A flotilla of plastic bags floated past him.

-“It ain’t the Riviera, but it’s better than Coney Island with a million people pissing in it.”
-His skin was clear of any rashes.
+“It ain’t the Riviera, but it’s better than Coney Island with a million people pissing in it and I haven't broken out in a rash."

 “If the water looks clean and smells clean, then there’s a good chance it won’t kill you.”
 Jamie swam on his back.
 “Don’t be a chicken.”

-Those words spurred my diving under the water.
-The cool wet spoke of Labrador and Greenland.
-Nothing disgusting touched my flesh and I rose from the shallows refreshed by the plunge.
+Those words spurred my diving underneath the water.
+Nothing disgusting touched my flesh and I rose from the shallows refreshed by the cool plunge.

 “So what you think?”
 Jamie raised his arms above his head.
 The tracks within his arms were on the mend.
 He almost looked healthy and I said, “Almost as good as Jones Beach.”